|

 fermentation has begun in at least 24 hours.
 Monitor fermentation

 progress and temperature at least once a day..
+Once the juice has reached dryness (at

 least 0.5 degrees Brix), rack the wine off the sediment